CrowdDotDev/crowd.dev/README.md

 #### Integrations

-We currently support four integrations for self-hosting: GitHub, Twitter, Discord and Slack.
+We currently support all our integrations for self-hosting.
 For each one of them you will need to create your own application.
 You can see the steps for each integration in our [self-hosting integrations guide](https://docs.crowd.dev/docs/self-hosting).

 ### Development environment